 A will is a very basic, yet very important component of a person's estate plan.
 The passing of a loved one is a trying time for a family, especially when assets are involved.
 Having a will relieves the tension among your survivors who might be overwhelmed and left to battle over your possessions.

 A will provides a set of instructions to be carried out upon your death.
 Usually, people leave instructions pertaining to:

 - Creation of a trust

 - Designation of a guardian for minor children or dependents

 - Charitable donations

-- Choice of Executor (person/entity who will administer your estate by paying final expenses, taxes and distributing your assets)
+- Choice of executor (person/entity who will administer your estate by paying final expenses, handling taxes and distributing your assets)

 A will is not effective until admitted to a probate court.
 Therefore, you will need other documents to provide for management of you and your assets if you become incapacitated.
-When a will is created in connection with a revocable trust, discussed below, it’s usually referred to as a “pour-over will.”
-A pour-over will does not usually contain separate distribution provisions, but rather collects any remaining assets and directs them into the trust to follow the trust’s directions.
+When a will is created in connection with a revocable trust, discussed below, it's usually referred to as a pour-over will.
+A pour-over will doesn't usually contain separate distribution provisions, but rather collects any remaining assets and directs them into the trust to follow the trust's directions.

 A revocable trust is also referred to as a living trust and is commonly included in a basic estate plan.
 Because it's revocable, you can change it, revoke it and entirely restate it at any time while you're mentally competent.
 A revocable trust plus a pour-over will is a preferred way to structure your estate plan because to the extent you have retitled your assets into your revocable trust, they will:

 - Follow the dispositive plan in the trust